 Survivors & Mates Support Network (SAMSN) is a not-for-profit organisation working to increase public awareness of the effects that childhood sexual abuse can have on men in their adult lives.
 SAMSN employs psychologists and social workers who have experience working with male survivors to facilitate support groups for men and their families and supporters.

 Any man who has suffered from the effects of child sexual assault should know it was not his fault and that healing and recovery is possible.
-Regardless of his ethnicity, sexual orientation, age, or religion any man across Australia can contact SAMSN for support.
+Regardless of his ethnicity, sexual orientation, age, or religion any man in New South Wales can contact SAMSN for support.

 YOU GOT THIS FAR